useful source - implementation of EPS from another university https://github.com/spacelab-ufsc/eps2

 Using site https://www.monolithicpower.com/learning/resources/how-to-calculate-a-buck-converters-inductance

-- Ranging output voltage from 5V-10V.
-With an input voltage of 12V-17V that gives a duty cycle range of 29% to 83%
+- Output voltage of 8.4V (battery voltage).
+With an input voltage of 12V-17V that gives a duty cycle range of 50% to 70%

 - Picked ripple factor of 20% (bit lower than 30% which is what I found online)